Romez1990/candy-store/wp-content/themes/shopstar/README.txt

 2. Featured Images work best at a minimum of 1100 wide and 420 high.

 == Changelog ==

+#### 1.0.74
+* New: Added a setting to set the font color of form fields
+* Updated the styling of the orderby dropdown on the WooCommerce shop page
+* Fix: Updated the line height of footer widget titles for better readability of two-line titles
+* Fix: Fixed a styling issue with the border color of form fields when in focus
+* Fix: Fixed a styling issue with the submit button of the search and product search widgets
+* Fix: Fixed a styling issue with the select form element on the WooCommerce cart page
+* Fix: Fixed a styling inconsistency with the border color of WooCommerce form fields
+* Fix: Fixed an issue with the border color of form fields on the WooCommerce checkout page not changing when validated and in focus
+* Fix: Fixed an issue with the border color of invalid form fields on the WooCommerce checkout page not changing

 #### 1.0.73
 * Removed the dismissible admin notification about our Halloween sale